godmar02/Bluemix-CodingComp/README.md

 If you're working with others as part of a team, you'll probably want to use a collaborative coding tool like GIT to keep track of your code and work together.
 In order to do this you will need to install GIT on your computer, which you can [download here][git].
 This allows multiple users to 'clone' online Repositories (effectively just a code store) to their computers and work on seperately before pushing updates back into the central Repository.

 If you are using the advanced method of code deployment above then you will already have a GIT Repository stored on the web, which users can collaborate on, click on the Repository URL and you can add members.
 If you have opted to use Cloud Foundry CLI to deploy your code then you can create a standalone Repository on GitHub.
-You can signup for a free a GitHub account [here][github] and get started creating Repositories (you can push your starter code up into a new Repository).
+You can signup for a free a GitHub account [here][GitHub] and get started creating Repositories (you can push your starter code up into a new Repository).

 For a quick tutorial on GIT a great place to start is [here][learn_git].